 A) No, we do not allow or condone ANY type of "stunt" riding on the track at our events.
 If you're focused on how good of wheelie you can ride, rather than focused on how fast you can go through a corner and how fast of a lap time you can run, TrackAddix events are NOT for you.
-We are a professional track riding organization, and our inspiration is the riders you see on TV in a MotoGP, World Superbike or Moto America race, NOT a YouTube video of some clown riding a wheelie in traffic on I-70.
+We are a professional track riding organization, and our inspiration comes from the riders you see on TV in a MotoGP, World Superbike or Moto America race, NOT a YouTube video of some clown riding a wheelie in traffic on I-70.

 Q) I signed up for an event, but can't make it now because of an unforeseen circumstance, can I get a refund?

 A) No, we don't issue refunds.
-If you qualify for a credit based upon when you send in your cancellation request, the credit will be issued to your TrackAddix rider account to use for a future event.
+If you qualify for a credit based upon when you send in your cancellation request via E-Mail, the credit will be issued to your TrackAddix rider account to use for a future event.
 For a full credit, you must cancel by the Pre-Registration Deadline for the event, which is the prior FRIDAY date before the event.
 After that, you'll either get a 50% credit or 0% credit if you don't cancel at least 24 hours before the start of the event (i.e. by 9:00 a.m. on Friday morning).
 You can also sell your spot to another rider as an alternative.
 Our cancellation policy is clearly laid out on the Terms & Conditions document that you agree to when you sign up for an event, and can also be found on the event information page here: https://www.trackaddix.com/pages/trackaddix-event-information

 Q) But my reason for cancelling is way better than anyone who's requested to cancel in the past, so can I get a refund because I'm special?